What do your insects eat?

 What insects do you farm?

-We farm three main species approved by our state biosecurity regulators in crickets, mealworms and woodies.
+We farm three main species approved by our state biosecurity regulators in crickets, tenebro molitor and woodies.

-In Australia only the Achetta domesticus cricket is legal to farm and sell for human consumption.
+In Australia only the Achetta domesticus cricket is legal to farm and sell for human consumption, while the Tenebro molitor is one of two species called a ‘mealworm’ that are also commonly sold.

 How do you farm your insects?